cyber-prophet/bostrom-journal/BostromJournal001.md

 As for now (the network is still underloaded), many heroes accept transactions at a zero-cost gas.

 There is no fee check for transactions that consist of cyberlinks.
-Though `gas` amount still needs be provided.
-This means that the creating cyberlinks is regulated only by VOLT tokens balance, and doesn't require of spending any BOOT tokens.
+Though `gas` amount still needs {++to ++}be provided.
+This means that {--the--} creating cyberlinks is regulated only by VOLT tokens balance, and doesn't require {--of--} spending any BOOT tokens.

 ### Staking mechanism - encouraging desired behavior in agents (heroes and neurons) [~](Qma2tQuYBhM5vGFq1cpUhyXPU57UVcvLiUNuw9hH63m9Cb)